Secure quorum-based cryptographic verification and mirroring for crates.io

 Summary

-Within 6 months, we will provide preliminary infrastructure to cryptographically verify the crates.io repository and experimental mirrors of it.
-This will include a chain-of-trust to the Rust Project via a quorum-based mechanism, and methods to verify singular Rust crates, their singular index entries, as well as the index and the artifacts as a whole.
+Within 6 months, we will work towards consensus with Rust teams on an RFC for cryptographic verification and mirroring of releases and crates.io, and provide experimental infrastructure demonstrating the ability to mirror crates.io and verify downloads from a mirror.
+This will include a proof of concept for a secure chain-of-trust to the Rust Project, via a quorum-based mechanism, and methods to verify singular Rust crates, their singular index entries, as well as the index and the artifacts as a whole.

 Motivation